stephaniesimon/final_project/README.md

 After the audio file is created, the blob is sent to the server and converted into a WAV file.
 It's given a file name and stored in an **Amazon S3 bucket**.

-When the user is ready to view their visualization, a in-memory csv file is created using **StringIO** and used by the **d3.csv** function to render the user's visualization.
+When the user is ready to view their visualization, an in-memory csv file is created using **StringIO** and used by the **d3.csv** function to render the user's visualization.

 <img src="/static/images/readme/readme_vis.png" alt="show+tell vis">